-Careers B CTECB Grade 9-12 .5 Credit/Semester
+Careers B CTECB Grade 9-12

 The Careers course (9th grade) introduces students to the 16 career pathways and provides them with insight into their strengths, interests and abilities to help guide them to a career pathway.
-In order to instill strong habits, the course will also actively teach AVID based study and preparation tools that will assist students in their focus on academic.
+In order to instill strong habits, the course will also actively teach AVID based study and preparation tools that will assist students in their focus on academics.